bglnelissen/slideToolkit/guides/Readme.md

 The tools designed for step 4:

- - slideJobsCellProfiler, outputs a list of jobs for CellProfiler
+ - `slideJobsCellProfiler`, outputs a list of jobs for CellProfiler
- - slideSQLheader, fetch table headers from CellProfiler SQL output for CSV file
+ - `slideSQLheader`, fetch table headers from CellProfiler SQL output for CSV file

 ---